Are you ready to run for office? Take a political campaign training to find out.

 Field and Canvassing: In any campaign, having a strong grassroots and field strategy is integral to reaching out to voters.
 Campaigns should know how to train their volunteers and utilize a voter file to focus their efforts on a targeted audience.

 Data: Running a data-driven campaign allows your team to identify the key demographics and voter segments, tailor your messaging, and strategically allocate your resources.
-It also ensures you know what your vote goal is so you, in turn, know how many votes you need on Election Day to win.
+It also ensures you know what your vote goal is, so you, in turn, know how many votes you need on Election Day to win.

 Earned Media: While this doesn’t pertain to all sizes of campaigns, if you’re running for a larger race (e.g. U.S. or State Senate), you are going to need to interact with the press.
 Refining the campaign-press relationship, developing a press and earned media plan, and working to master the art of pivoting are critical elements of any successful campaign.

-Trainings can reinforce the fundamentals
+Training can reinforce the fundamentals

-It's also important to recognize that being a candidate is very different from being a staffer.
+It's also important to recognize that being a candidate is different from being a staffer.
 Ultimately, it’s the candidate’s name and reputation at stake, so it’s easy for a candidate to get bogged down in the weeds and have trouble seeing the big picture.
-We’ve seen it happen a lot – as a staffer, someone gives the advice that yard signs don’t vote, but as a candidate, they dive deep into the yard sign wars.
+We’ve seen it happen a lot – as a staffer, someone says that yard signs don’t vote, but as a candidate, they dive deep into the yard sign wars.
 As the candidate you need to be able to delegate, trust your team, and stay focused, and that’s just not the same as the role you’ve likely played working as a staffer.

 Trainings are a great networking opportunity

 Relationships are key when running for office.
 You need them to find staff, recruit volunteers, outreach to donors, and get votes.
 A campaign training is a great place for you to build relationships with like-minded folks who also want to run for office.
-It’s a rare breed of person who find running for office a fun opportunity, so having others you can turn to for advice is a huge asset.
-Running for office is hard, but having a strong support network can help you navigate the ups and downs of the election cycle, expand fundraising and endorsement networks, and can even mean forming lifelong friendships.
+It’s a rare breed of person who finds running for office a fun opportunity, so having others you can turn to for advice is a huge asset.
+Running for office is hard, but having a strong support network can help you navigate the ups and downs of the election cycle, expand fundraising and endorsement networks, and can even form lifelong friendships.

-So, if you are thinking of running for office, even if that’s many years down the road, we’d suggest that you sign up for a political campaign training.
+So, if you are thinking of running for office, even if that’s many years down the road, we’d suggest that you sign up for political campaign training.
 It can help you decide whether running for office is right for you and your family.

 How do I find the training that’s right for me?

-At The Campaign Workshop, our team runs political trainings across the country and we have trained thousands of candidates and campaign staff, but there are many good trainings out there to check out.
+At The Campaign Workshop, our team runs political training programs across the country and we have trained thousands of candidates and campaign staff, but there are many good trainings out there to check out.
 There are a lot of nonprofits and organizations that train Democrats and progressive candidates to run for office.

-We want to give a huge shout out to the LGBTQ+ Victory Institute for being dedicated to training and building LGBTQ leaders for over two decades.
-As their lead trainers, we’ve seen first-hand the results of candidates getting a thorough training before running.
+We want to give a huge shout-out to the LGBTQ+ Victory Institute for being dedicated to training and building LGBTQ leaders for over two decades.
+As their lead trainers, we’ve seen first-hand the results of candidates getting thorough training before running.
 Our team has helped thousands of openly LGBTQ candidates and campaign managers run successful campaigns, and on occasion, make history.
 The LGBTQ+ Victory Institute has been running a consistent annual training program with great success.
 When it was founded in 1992, there were only a couple dozen openly LGBTQ elected officials and very few openly LGBTQ candidates running across the country.
 Due to support and training provided by the LGBTQ+ Victory Institute, fast forward and there are hundreds of openly LGBTQ people serving in public office and a rainbow wave of candidates running across the country for all levels of office.

 Still have questions about attending a campaign training?
-Reach out and ask us here
+Reach out and ask us here.